daxter75/ubuntu-gnome-install-web-dev/README.md

 Install Ubuntu GNOME 16.04 LTS for web dev

 -----
-Download latest version of Ubuntu GNOME (ISO file)
+Download latest version of [Ubuntu GNOME][uglink] (ISO file)

-Burn this ISO to DVD or create a bootable USB drive (you can use UNetbootin)
+Burn this ISO to DVD or create a bootable USB drive (you can use [UNetbootin][unblink])

 Ubuntu GNOME can work as single OS or you can use dual boot (with Windows OS).

-Install Ubuntu GNOME (before installation: you can try Ubuntu GNOME without affecting your current OS installation)
+Install Ubuntu GNOME (before installation: you can try Ubuntu GNOME without affecting your current OS installation - just click on "Try Ubuntu" option)

-Optional: Setup partition (swap partition should be double sized according to RAM)
+Optional: Setup partition (swap partition should be double sized compared to RAM)

 Confirm: install third-party software